RubberDuck2307/BoardGamesAppSEP1/README.md

 # BoardGamesAppSEP1

-Desktop application for storing records important for running a board games associaton.
+Desktop application for storing necessary information for running a board games associaton.

 Created with javafx